ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ```

 where
+- `ioc_desc` is a short description of the IOC e.g Lakeshore 218 for LKSH218
+- `ioc_details` is more details about the IOC, e.g. link to docs.
 - `macro` describes a macro settable by a user.
     - containing `name`, is the name of the macro;
     - `pattern`, the regex for the macro's value; Useful regex for macros: